fl1ps1de5/eugt/README.md

 This GitHub repo will contain most of the work that is done going towards my thesis.

-I will be sure to update this ReadMe as the repo grows, but for now I am just about to add some python code, to give visibility for Fabio.
+I will be sure to update this ReadMe as the repo grows, but for now it is acting as a placeholder.

 Over & out!